-- 1/4 cup white or apple cider vinegar
+- 1/4 cup white white/red wine or apple cider vinegar

 - Place the lid on top, venting valve to Sealing and cook for 1 hour on High pressure.

-- While pork is cooking, make quick pickled onions by combining red onion, cilantro, water and vinegar in a medium bowl.
-Stir and let sit while pork is cooking.
+- While roast is cooking, make quick pickled onions by combining red onion, cilantro, water, vinegar, salt and pepper in a medium bowl.
+Stir and refrigerate.

 - Transfer pork roast onto a baking sheet and shred with 2 forks.